 - Producing in Victoria and rail / road freighting into the major cities

 The analysis included modelling outputs of global warming potentials, particulate matter, land use, and water scarcity.
-The results show that there are no consequential environmental benefits if we were to produce locally in Australia.
+The results show that there are no substantial environmental benefits from shipping if we were to produce locally in Australia.
 This is largely because our operation minimises road transport emissions as much as possible by shipping directly into the major ports and distributing from there (sea freight miles are 6-10 times less emissions-intensive than road miles).

 The above analysis does not include final deliveries from warehouse to customer (which would happen regardless of where we produced).
-But we're proud to say that we've partnered with Sendle, Australia's first carbon neutral delivery service, to deliver all our packages going to TAS, ACT, NSW, QLD, and metro VIC
+But we're proud to say that we've partnered with Sendle, Australia's first carbon neutral delivery service, to deliver all our packages going to TAS, ACT, NSW, QLD, and metro VIC.